 This is only applicable on our Extender Option.
 A self-funding gap is when you have used up all your medical savings and then need to fund your health expenses from your own pocket until you reach the Threshold.

 For example, let’s say you have R3 000 to use on day-to-day medical expenses for the year.
 If you use up this amount, you move into the self-funding gap territory.
 This self-funding gap varies according to your family size.
 The more dependants you have, the bigger the self-funding gap.

 Once you have reached the Threshold, you move into the Extended Cover benefits where the medical scheme pays for your everyday medical expenses.

 Yes, the Scheme will still cover chronic medication and hospitalisation.

 Yes, it is important to continue submitting your claims, otherwise we will not know that you have passed the self-funding gap and qualify for the Extended Cover benefits.

 Yes, Momentum Medical Scheme will terminate your membership if you do not pay your contributions, or if there was fraudulent transactions or claims.

 You can submit claims for medical treatment up until the day your medical scheme membership expires.
 If you gave written notice of your intention to end your membership on the 31st of December, and you go to the doctor on that day, you can still submit a claim for that doctor's visit.
 Anything after midnight that date will not be processed.

 No, as that is not legal.
 Claiming twice for the same medical expenses is seen as fraud.
 It is important to make sure when you are moving medical aids that you terminate your membership with the current medical scheme before you become a member of the new medical scheme.

-It is important to note that chronic medication and hospitalisation costs are not paid out from your MSA.
-Funds in the MSA that is not utilised, is carried over to the next year.
-Should you resign from the scheme and you still have funds in the MSA, this will be paid out to you.
+It is important to note that chronic and hospitalisation benefits are not paid from your savings.
+Funds in the savings account that are not utilised, are carried over to the next year.
+Should you resign from the scheme and you still have funds in your savings account, this will be paid out to you.